aleksandar-zivkovic/car_interface/README.md

-# Teensy Sensor Hub #
+# Car Interface #
-This is a ROS node to interface with the Teensy sensor hub.
+This is a ROS node to interface with the Teensy sensor hub and the PWM servo hat on the EB challenge car.

 ## Configuration parmeters